RayHightower/RayHightower.com/_posts/2016-01-09-how-to-record-screencasts-with-or-without-quicktime.markdown

 Live coding in front of an audience can be exciting, except when there's a glitch.
 Make one typo during your demo and you could spend the rest of the presentation troubleshooting, while _hundreds of onlookers_ watch you struggle.
 Not fun.
 I've been there, and it hurts.

-Why type in front of an audience, anyway?
+Why do we want to type in front of an audience, anyway?
 The critical part of software development is the _thinking_, not the _typing_.

 ### Feel the Pain and Fix It

-One day, after a live coding mishap in front of a live audience, I vowed to squash all typos by using video instead of live typing.
-This post describes two screen recording techniques that work for me: Apple's QuickTime, and the Elgato Game Capture HD60.
+One day, after I caused a live coding hiccup in front of a live audience, I vowed to squash all typos by using video instead of live typing.
+This post describes two screen recording tools that work for me: [Apple's QuickTime](http://www.apple.com/quicktime/), and the [Elgato Game Capture HD60](https://www.elgato.com/en/gaming/gamecapture-hd).

 <!--more-->

-### Two Techniques

-Screen recordings are faster and easier than I thought.
-This post includes two techniques for recording screen activity:

-* Using Apple’s [QuickTime](http://www.apple.com/quicktime/), pre-installed on most Mac computers.
-* Using a $150 HDMI recorder, the [Elgato Game Capture HD](https://www.elgato.com/en/gaming/gamecapture-hd)

 ### Using QuickTime